-Closed-architecture technologies may be successful in the initial stages of transition to electronic markets, as demonstrated by DTB's conquest of the Bund.
-But closed-standard technologies are threatening, because they are monopolistic.
-They imply one exchange and its clearing house installing a network of (closed architecture) terminals all over the world, converting members of other exchanges to remote member status and eventually (why not?) opening the network to end-users, who would find it natural to become trade members.
-This dilutes the value of membership, and is likely to evolve towards a single, very powerful central exchange-cum-clearing membership organisation, whose includes both brokers (whose value added is becoming de minimis) and end-users or investors.
+Closed-architecture technologies may well be successful in the initial stages of transition to electronic markets, as demonstrated by DTB's conquest of the Bund.
+At the same time, closed-standard technologies are threatening, because they are monopolistic by nature and correspond to a logic of hegemony.
+They imply that one exchange and its clearinghouse install a network of closed architecture terminals all over the world, going directly to members of other exchanges, converting them to "remote member " status - which dilutes the value of membership all around - and eventually (why not?) opening the network to end-users, who would find it natural to become "trade members".
+In this model, we are likely to evolve towards a single very powerful "central" exchange cum clearing organization, whose membership includes both brokers (whose value added is becoming de minimis) and end-users or investors.

 It is not in the interest of members or investors to allow such a concentration of power.

-Open architecture technology standards are preferable because they naturally support a pluralistic future for exchanges.
+Open architecture technology standards are preferable because they naturally support a "pluralistic" future for exchanges.